soruly/trace.moe/README.md

 trace.moe assumes the folder name is anilist ID.
 If your data is not related to anilist ID, you can use any id/text you want.
 The system would still work without anilist data.

+Files must have the `.mp4` extension and must be in the mp4 format inorder to be imported, other files will be ignored.

 Do not create the folders in the incoming directory.
-You should first put video files in folders, then move/copy the folders into the incoming directory.
+You should first put video files in folders, then move or copy the folders into the incoming directory.

 Once the video files are in incoming directory, the watcher would start uploading the video to trace.moe-media.
 When it's done, it would delete the video in incoming directory.
 After Hash worker and Load workers complete the job, you can search the video by image in your www website at WWW_PORT.